-The BenQ EW3270U input lag amounts to ~13ms which is very good and won’t cause any noticeable delay while gaming.
+The BenQ EW3270U input lag amounts to ~10ms, which is very good and won’t cause any noticeable delays while gaming.

 By doing so, there’s will be no screen tearing and stuttering within the dynamic refresh rate range.
 The BenQ EW3270U FreeSync range is 40-60Hz/FPS over both DisplayPort and HDMI.

-Moving on, the monitor features the Brightness Intelligence Plus technology which consists of integrated sensors that can automatically adjust the perfect brightness and color temperature according to the ambient lighting for the optimal viewing experience.
+Moving on, the monitor features the Brightness Intelligence Plus technology, which consists of integrated sensors that can automatically tweak the ideal brightness and color temperature according to the ambient lighting for the optimal viewing experience.

 Using the hotkey labeled as ‘B.I. + HDR’, you can quickly enable/disable the B.I.+ sensors and HDR function.
-Furthermore, you can use the ‘HDR-emulate mode’ to simulate HDR for the content which otherwise doesn’t support HDR.
+Furthermore, you can use the ‘HDR-emulate mode’ to simulate HDR for content, which otherwise doesn’t support HDR.

-BenQ is known for their advanced eye-care technology when it comes to their displays and as such the EW3270U doesn’t use PWM (Pulse Width Modulation) to regulate brightness, so it’s flicker free.
+BenQ is known for its advanced eye-care technology when it comes to their displays, and as such, the EW3270U doesn’t use PWM (Pulse Width Modulation) to regulate brightness, so it’s flicker-free.

 Design & Connectivity